describo/describo.github.io/src/docs/guide/transforming-content.md

 #### Perform named entity recognition

-If enabled, the extracted text will also be run through the named entity recognition tools.
+If enabled, the extracted text will also be run through the named entity recognition tool.
 When named entity recognition runs, the HTML transcription file is marked up with data attributes and the marked up entities are set as unconfirmed.
 In the transcribe section there are controls to review and markup the discovered entities as confirmed.